 This is one of the easiest activities you can do with a toddler.
-Because this can be anything you make of it.
-My kids love to pretend there is a dragon chasing them and they run all over until they are saved on mommy island.
+Because this can be anything, you make of it.
+My kids love to pretend a dragon is chasing them, and they run all over until they are saved on mommy island.

 They also love to have tea parties or birthday parties for their stuffed animals.

 My kids right now are obsessed with forts.
 They will create a fort out of anything.
 Stack some things up and throw a blanket over it, and they will play in there for hours.

 Sometimes I move all the furniture and make a really sturdy fort.
 They love it!
 They end up wanting to eat all their meals there too.

 Whether you are outside on a walk, in the house during a rainy day, or the car, it’s always fun to play ‘I Spy.’
 This is also a great way for them to practice their colors or shapes.